MaSe69/dssb/md/30_Julia/Julia_12_downloadDF.md

 permalink: /julia_download

 ---
-# Python - Download Dataframes from the Internet
+# Julia - Download Dataframes from the Internet

 ## Installation